couchbaselabs/docs-ng/content/sync-gateway/sg-4100-authorize.markdown

 The URL for a user account is `/databasename/_user/name`, where databasename is the configured name of the database and name is the user name.
 The content of the resource is a JSON document with the following properties:

 * `name`: The user name (same as in the URL path).
 Names must consist only of alphanumeric ASCII characters or underscores.

 * `admin_channels`: Describes the channels that the user is granted access to by the administrator.
-Its format is a dictionary object whose keys are channel names and values are integers.
-Each value represents the database sequence number at which the user got access to that channel.
+The value is an array of channel-name strings.

 * `all_channels`: Like `admin_channels` but also includes channels the user is given access to by other documents via a sync function.
 This is a derived property and changes to it will be ignored.

 * `roles`: An optional array of strings that contain the roles the user belongs to.

-* `password`: In a PUT or POST request, include the user's password in this property.
+* `password`: In a PUT or POST request, you can set the user's password with this property.
 It is not returned by a GET request.

 * `disabled`: This property is usually not included. if the value is set to `true`, disables access for that account.

 * `email`: The user's email address.
 This property is optional, but Persona login needs it.

 You can create a new user by sending a PUT request to its URL, or by sending a POST request to `/$DB/_user/`.

-If you add channels to a user's `admin_channels` property, set the associated sequence identifier to 0.
-When the sequence identifier is saved, it is changed to the database's current maximum value.

-A note on changing a user's `admin_channels` property: If you add channels to the dictionary, set the associated sequence number to 0.
-When saved it will be changed to the database's current maximum sequence.
-This ensures that the user's changes feed will correctly send the documents with that channel.

 ### Anonymous Access